New Port Richey city manager gets 9% raise

 Peters said that “When I’m up here (on the dais), I’m not speaking to the folks who are here to observe us (the public), but we (City Council) are here to work together to do what we do.”
 He conceded he has some issues with Manns — “I’d like to see the financial statements.
 I’d like to see the budget.
 I don’t know why we don’t get it” — but pronounced Manns deserving of an increase and voted with the rest of City Council to approve it.

-New Port Richey City Council meetings are livestreamed and available afterward on the city’s website.
+New Port Richey City Council meetings are livestreamed and available afterwards on the city’s website.
 To view the discussion of Manns’ performance evaluation and salary increase in its entirety, visit http://newportricheyfl.swagit.com/play/04072023-549.

 Commented